bronsongarel/CECS-326-Project-4/README.md

    pacman -Su
    pacman -S mingw-w64-x86_64-toolchain
 3. Navigate to Project Folder using Bash commands cd
-4. Use the following commands for FCFS
+4. Use the following commands for First-Come-First-Serve make fcfs
+   ./fcfs <text file containing tasks>
+5. Use the following commands for Priority make priority
+   ./priority <text file containing tasks>
+6. Use the following commands for Round Robin make rr
+   ./rr <text file containing tasks>